devdogfish/etpzp-sms/README.md

 # TODO
 ## In Progress
-- Create application Logo.
-Add meta data like tab image and title
+- Add meta data like tab image and title
 - Implement DNS
-- Do the welcome page (get inspired by Next.js) with a created by page
-- Create new layout and add a setting to reset it
--

 ### Admin dashboard
-- Ask for feedback
 - For the account dropdown, should I have the profile picture on the left or right, on the admin dashboard?
 - Check if admin dashboard statistics are all correct!
-There is a bug on the first text_card (I see a NaN)
 - Maybe add links to the GatewayApi sign in
+- IMPORTANT add synchronized time updating with value from area chart `<Select />`

 ### Latest Conversation